oneconcern/datamon/docs/usage/datamon_context.md

 ### Options

 ```
+      --context string   Set the context for datamon (default "dev")
   -h, --help             help for context
 ```

 ### Options inherited from parent commands